pulumi/examples/kubernetes-py-helm-release-wordpress/README.md

 Duration: 1m29s
 ```

-We can see here in the `---outputs:---` section that Wordpress was allocated a Cluster IP, in this
+We can see here in the `---outputs:---` section that WordPress was allocated a Cluster IP, in this
 case `10.96.144.123`.
 It is exported with a stack output variable, `frontendIp`.
 Since this is a Cluster IP, you will need to port-forward to the service in order to hit the endpoint at `http://localhost:8080`
 by running the port-forward command specified in `portForwardCommand`.